 When it comes to creating digital KPIs, keep it simple.

 “Choose KPIs that you can measure easily.
-Don’t try to build a KPI hierarchy, select just 5-9 metrics to track, report and act on,” Proctor says.
+Don’t try to build a KPI hierarchy.
+Select just 5 to 9 metrics to track, report and act on,” Proctor says.
 “The value of a metric lies in its ability to influence business decision making.”

 According to Gartner, the best metrics: